School of Architecture and Design \ Industrial Design

 Ashby, M. F., & Johnson, K. (2009).
 Materials and Design: The Art and Science of Material Selection in Product Design.
 Butterworth-Heinemann.

-each students the fundamentals of material selection, durability, and structural principles.
+Each students the fundamentals of material selection, durability, and structural principles.

 Enable students to develop structural solutions in product design using engineering principles.